fastai/course-v3/docs/start_aws.md

 ## Step 4: Launch an instance

-Note that this fail at the end if you didn't get the approval for p2 instances, so you may have to waif a bit before starting this step.
+Note that this step will fail at the end if you didn't get the approval for p2 instances, so you may have to waif a bit before starting it.

 Log in to the AWS console then search for EC2 in the querry bar or click 'EC2' in the services.
 Once on the EC2 screen, click launch instance.